drduh/PC-Engines-APU-Router-Guide/README.md

 # Privoxy

-[Privoxy](https://www.privoxy.org/) is a powerful Web proxy capable of filtering and rewriting URLs to block ads, upgrade HTTP connections, and more.
+[Privoxy](https://www.privoxy.org/) is a powerful proxy capable of filtering requests.

 ## Debian